 The Holter monitor will help determine the severity and frequency of irregular heart rhythms.
 This will enable the veterinarian to design a good course of treatment.
 The vet will also perform a DNA test (blood test or cheek swab).
 This will help in identifying the known genetic mutation that is responsible for causing DCM.

-Treatment for DCM in Dogs
+Treating DCM in Dogs

 It is important to remember that there is no magic for treating DCM.
 If the condition is present in your pet, it will continue to advance.
-The treatment for DCM basically seeks to improve heart function.
+The treatment basically seeks to improve heart function.
 This helps slow the disease from progressing.